keikai/doc/axyra/guides/read-excel-file-java.md

 permalink: /axyra/guides/read-excel-file-java
 ---

-This guide opens a spreadsheet you did not write, finds where the data actually is, reads it out in bulk, and handles the awkward parts — typed values, formula results, error cells, and dates.
+Reading Excel files in Java is a common starting point for processing customer uploads, importing business records, or checking data from another system.
+In this guide, we’ll use Axyra Sheets for Java to open an XLSX workbook, locate its populated cells, and extract values in bulk.
+We’ll also handle dates, formatted text, formula results, and error cells so your application can interpret the data correctly.

 The same code path reads XLSX, XLSM, XLSB, XLS, ODS, CSV, and JSON.

 {: .notice--info}
 **Writing a file instead?** See